firolightfog/Yolow/README.md

 Similar to RandVolt10 but with 8 outputs only.
 It has no context menu but some range options (lower and upper limit voltage) are on the panel.
 - Without a clock input: it provides eight fix voltages between in the valid range.
 - With a clock input: it provides random voltages.
 Practically a S&H unit with internal noise source.
+(See a VCV selection demo here: [demo/Demo_RandVolt8.vcvs](demo/Demo_RandVolt8.vcvs).)

 ### FromTo
 This module provides stepped voltage in a specific range (FROM and TO) according the defined division (DIV).
 (E.g. if FROM=1V, TO=5V, DIV=4 then the OUT will provide 1V, 2V, 3V, and 4V.)
 The module was specificially created to assist me playing with docB's [TheMatrix](https://library.vcvrack.com/dbRackSequencer/TheMatrix).
-(See a VCV selection demo [here](demo/Demo_FromTo.vcvs).)
+(See a VCV selection demo here: [demo/Demo_FromTo.vcvs](demo/Demo_FromTo.vcvs).)

 The OUT is monophonic by default but a switch allows you to have multiple copies of the same CV on multiple channels of a polyphonic OUT.
 It can be useful sometimes: